CEM Benchmarking’s 2024 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 25-year period.

 The data are summarized below.

-• Outside of fixed income, REITs had the second highest Sharpe ratio measuring 0.46, reflecting their high returns and just-above average volatility.
-Unlisted real estate had a much lower Sharpe ratio measuring 0.38, reflecting lower returns and comparable volatility to REITs.
+• Outside of private equity and U.S. large cap, REITs had the highest Sharpe ratio measuring 0.39, reflecting their high returns and just above average volatility.
+Private real estate had a lower Sharpe ratio measuring 0.31, reflecting lower returns and just slightly lower volatility compared to REITs.

-• After adjusting for valuation lags, the study found that REITs and unlisted real estate had comparable volatilities.
-REITs and unlisted real estate measured volatilities of 18.8% and 16.8%, respectively.
-As with correlations, the similarity in volatilities is not surprising given that REITs and unlisted real estate have the same underlying assets.
+• After adjusting for valuation lags, the study found that REITs and private real estate had comparable volatilities.
+REITs and private real estate measured volatilities of 19.4% and 17.7%, respectively.
+As with correlations, the similarity in volatilities is not surprising given that REITs and private real estate have the same underlying assets.

 • After adjusting for valuation lags, private equity was by far the most volatile asset class.